zendesk/arsi/README.md

 ## Disabling ARSI

-You can disable ARSI for a relation by using `ActiveRelation.without_arsi`
+You can disable ARSI for a relation by using `without_arsi`

 ```ruby
 User.where(active: false).without_arsi.delete_all # I know what I'm doing...